Nakkisar/Plastic-Degrading-Enzyme-Screen/README.md

 This tool takes any FASTA file of protein sequences (a genome, a metagenomic sample, a curated database export — anything) and, for each of four bioplastic types, produces a ranked list of the proteins most likely to be a degrading enzyme for that plastic.
 It's built to be a fast triage step: narrowing a large, unannotated candidate pool down to a short, prioritized list worth investigating further, ahead of slower structural or wet-lab work.

-It does not replace structural modeling, docking, or experimental validation — it's a complementary first pass, not a replacement for either.
+It does not replace structural modeling, docking, or experimental validation.
+Think of it as a complementary first pass to help narrow the playing field.

 Background